-The beat supports the river Dee conservation code and requests adherence to the code guidelines.
-The beat promotes flyfishing at all times .
-All fish caught, whether salmon or sea trout, to be handled with care and returned to the river.
+All fish caught, whether salmon or sea trout, to be handled with extreme care and not to be removed from the river.

 Popular fly patterns at Tilbouries consist of Gold bodied Willie Gunn pattern, Tosh or black and yellow tubes in the spring and Sunray Shadow and Monkey flies utilised to good effect when fish are seen running.
 When the water warms up and anglers utilise floating lines then the patterns that do well include Flamethrowers, Cascades, and Silver Stoats and shrimp patterns.
 When the water cools in the back end the popular Tilbouries Shrimp comes into its own.

 TO ALL VISITING RODS BOOKING VIA FISHPAL,THERE SHALL BE NO SUB-LETTING OR GUIDING PERMITTED ON TILBOURIES